kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Dec 15, 2024:

+- RAdamScheduleFree optimizer is supported.
+PR [#1830](https://github.com/kohya-ss/sd-scripts/pull/1830) Thanks to nhamanasu!
+  - Update to `schedulefree==1.4` is required.
+Please update individually or with `pip install --use-pep517 --upgrade -r requirements.txt`.
+  - Available with `--optimizer_type=RAdamScheduleFree`.
+No need to specify warm up steps as well as learning rate scheduler.

 Dec 7, 2024:

 - The option to specify the model name during ControlNet training was different in each script.
 It has been unified.
 Please specify `--controlnet_model_name_or_path`.
 PR [#1821](https://github.com/kohya-ss/sd-scripts/pull/1821) Thanks to sdbds!